For the coordination of a social culture

 Graphics Standards Manual

-A crowdfunding campagin was launched in 2014 with the purpose to reprint the legendary New York City Subway’s Graphics Standards Manual.
+In 2014 a crowdfunding campagin was officially launched with the purpose of reprinting the legendary New York City Subway’s Graphics Standards Manual.

-Designed by Massimo Vignelli (1931-2014) and Bob Noorda (1927-2010), the manual was conceived to rationalise the production and installation of the countless signs that still help nearly 6 million passengers every day finding their way in New York’s underground.
+Designed at Unimark International by Massimo Vignelli (1931-2014) with the collaboration of Bob Noorda (1927-2010), the manual was conceived to rationalise the production and installation of the countless signs that still help every day nearly 6 million passengers finding their way in New York’s underground.

 Ph. © Standards Manual

-The goal of the crowdfunding was receiving $ 100,000 in order to reprint 1,000 copies, that were considered enough to satisfy the appetite of collectors.
-But in a few days, more than $ 800,000 were received from almost 7,000 people from all over the world, both professionals and enthusiasts, who gave their support.
+The goal of the crowdfunding campaign was receiving $100,000 in order to reprint 1,000 copies, that were considered enough to satisfy the appetite of collectors.
+But in a few days, more than $800,000 were received from almost 7,000 people from all over the world, both professionals and enthusiasts, who supported the initiative.

-The clamor caused by the figure attracted the attention of the media and the news was published in newspapers, blogs, and social networks.
-In a short time, the reprinting projects of old graphic manuals from 1960s and ’70s multiplied, generating a millionaire turnover.
+The clamor caused by the figure attracted the attention of the media and the news was published in newspapers, blogs and social networks.
+In a short time the reprinting projects of old graphic manuals from the 1960s and the 1970s multiplied, generating a millionaire turnover.

 Ph. © Nicola-Matteo Munari

-The aura of mystery surrounding manuals is for sure one of the most fascinating aspects.
-Once inaccessible to externals because of strict corporate confidentiality rules, when you browse the pages of these old volumes you can enjoy an experience with an archaeological flavor.
+The aura of mystery surrounding graphics standards manuals is for sure one of the most fascinating aspects.
+Once inaccessible to externals because of strict corporate confidentiality rules, when you browse the pages of these old volumes you can enjoy an experience of discovery imbued of an archaeological flavor.

-By discovering all the secrets that standards manuals have kept for so long, they give shape and meaning to the images that have always populated our everyday life.
+By discovering all the secrets that these manuals have kept for such a long time, they give shape and meaning to the images that have always populated our everyday life.

-Standards manuals in fact contain all the instructions for the production of many among the images, objects, and spaces that we see and live every day — from packaging of products to uniforms of supermarket cashiers, from book covers to television titles, from airplane liveries to the architecture of service stations.
+The graphics standards manuals, in fact, contain all the instructions for the production of many among the images, objects, and spaces that we see and live every day—from public signs to packaging of products, from uniforms of supermarket cashiers to book covers, from television titles to airplane liveries, from the architecture of service stations to the label on a bottle of wine.

-Standards manuals define every aspect of all the elements in the communication of both private and public companies, so that they can be more easily identified, distinct from competitors and, above all, associated with some specific values in the collective imaginary.
+The standards manuals define every aspect of all the elements in the communication of both private and public companies, so that they can be more easily identified, distinct from competitors and, above all, associated to specific values in the collective imaginary.

-As Massimo Vignelli — who was a fervent supporter of standards manuals — once wrote , “the purpose of a manual is to teach people a language.
+As the famous graphic designer Massimo Vignelli, who was a fervent supporter of standards manuals, once wrote, “the purpose of a manual is to teach people a language.
 When you design an identity for a company, you are really creating a language.
-And that language” in order to be understood and properly used, “has to be learned. (…) If you don’t learn the correct grammar and syntax, you won’t be able to speak the language”.*
+And that language,” in order to be understood and properly used, “has to be learned. (…) If you don’t learn the correct grammar and syntax, you won’t be able to speak the language.”*

 The corporate identity guidelines